openfaas/docs/docs/deployment/kubernetes.md

 As mentioned above, the default value is `Always`.
 Every time a function is deployed or is scaled up, Kubernetes will pull a potentially updated copy of the image from the registry.
 If you are using static image tags like `latest`, this is necessary.

 When set to `IfNotPresent`, function deployments may not be updated when using static image tags like `latest`. `IfNotPresent` is particularly useful when developing locally with minikube.
-In this case, you can set your local environment to use [minikube's docker](https://github.com/kubernetes/minikube/blob/master/docs/reusing_the_docker_daemon.md) so `faas-cli build` builds directly into minikube's image store. `faas-cli push` is unnecessary in this workflow - use faas-cli build then faas-cli deploy.
+In this case, you can set your local environment to use [minikube's docker](https://github.com/kubernetes/minikube/blob/master/docs/reusing_the_docker_daemon.md) so `faas-cli build` builds directly into the Docker library used by minikube. `faas-cli push` is unnecessary in this workflow - use faas-cli build then faas-cli deploy.

 When set to `Never`, only local (or pulled) images will work.
 This is useful if you want to tightly control which images are available and run in your Kubernetes cluster.